JewishGen

 JewishGen is a non-profit organization founded in 1987 as an international electronic resource for Jewish genealogy.
-In 2003, JewishGen became an affiliate of the Museum of Jewish Heritage - A Living Memorial to the Holocaust in New York City.
-It provides amateur and professional genealogists with the tools to research their Jewish family history and heritage.
+In 2003, JewishGen became an affiliate of the Museum of Jewish Heritage - A Living Memorial to the Holocaust in New York City, and is now a division of the Museum of Jewish Heritage.
+JewishGen provides a free, open-access platform for both amateur and professional genealogists to research Jewish family history and heritage.